Women's Connection to feature 'Your Story in Snapshots'

-The June’s Women Connection Brunch will be held from 9:15-11 a.m., June 14, in the fellowship hall of the Farmington Presbyterian Church, located at the junction of Columbia and Cayce Streets.
+The June Women's Connection Brunch will be held from 9:15-11 a.m., June 14, in the fellowship hall of the Farmington Presbyterian Church, located at the junction of Columbia and Cayce streets.

-In this month's special feature, “Mini Memoir: Write Your Story for the Ones You Love,” author Karen Sargent of Belleview, Missouri, will share how our life is not one big story, but instead a collection of smaller ones — funny and sad, inspirational and unbelievable.
-Stories about love and loss, right choices and wrong, overcoming and giving up — and tales about the good old days.
+In this month's special feature, “Mini Memoir: Write Your Story for the Ones You Love,” author Karen Sargent of Belleview will share how life is not one big story, but instead a collection of smaller ones — funny and sad, inspirational and unbelievable.
+Stories about love and loss, right choices and wrong, overcoming and giving up — and tales about the good old days make up the novel of one's life.

-If you have ever thought about writing down your stories, Sargent will share tips on turning your life episodes into gifts for your family and friends to treasure.
+For anyone who has thought about writing down their stories, Sargent will share tips on turning one's life episodes into gifts for family and friends to treasure.

 People are also reading…